 Octave Horizon’s cover is woven with CryoFusion™ cooling nanofibres for a cool-to-the-touch feel.
 Its interior contains layers of ecoLuxe® cooling gel foam and copper-infused memory foam treated with PolarMAX® phase-change material for temperature control, as well as aerated latex foam and multi-zone support foam with integrated air channels for breathability.
 You also get all these cooling features for less than one-fifth of Eight Sleep’s potential cost.

-Buying sleep technology means buying into the policies that come with your purchase, and sometimes those policies can have pretty big caveats.
-Eight Sleep’s Pod technology only has a two-year standard warranty or a five-year extended warranty with the Enhanced Autopilot subscription.
+Buying sleep technology means buying into the policies that come with your purchase, and sometimes those policies can have pretty big restrictions.
+Eight Sleep’s Pod technology only has a two-year standard warranty, or a five-year extended warranty if you have the Enhanced Autopilot subscription.
+But Eight Sleep’s five-year extended warranty means bumping that annual app subscription from $299 to $399.

-But buying a longer warranty will cost you.
-Eight Sleep’s five-year extended warranty means bumping that annual app subscription from $299 to $399.
-Eight Sleep requires you to stay subscribed to its Autopilot app for a minimum of one year.
+Eight Sleep also requires you to stay subscribed to its Autopilot app for at least one year.
 It’s not clear whether you can continue using the Pod if you cancel your app subscription after the one-year mark.
+For most sleep tech companies, app subscriptions aren’t optional.
+It’s sometimes possible to get out of them, but like Eight Sleep, there’s often a mandatory use period before you can cancel.

-Trial periods can also be very restrictive.
+Trial periods can be very restrictive, too.
 Eight Sleep only offers a 30-night trial for its Pod technology, which is very short for any sleep product—especially one with a hefty price tag.
 This trial period is far too short to provide any real value.
 One month may not be enough time to break in your mattress.
 In fact, according to Eight Sleep, you need at least 8 weeks to get used to a new mattress, which is longer than the trial period for their product.

 In comparison, Octave Horizon comes with a much more generous 365-night sleep trial and a 365-year warranty.
 If it doesn’t work for you, you can return the mattress within the trial period for a full refund with free return pickup.
 Horizon is also more affordable at $1,499 for a queen size.